ministryofjustice/opg-github-actions/docs/architecture/decisions/0007-terraform-version-changes.md

 ## Decision

-Out code has moved to use the community approach, so this version will no longer support the `.terraform-version` file.
+Our code has moved to use the community approach, so this version will no longer support the `.terraform-version` file.

 ## Consequences